Andra Fuller: Early life

-The youngest of three siblings, he was educated at Baylor University where he was President of Alpha Phi Alpha Fraternity.
+The youngest of three siblings, he was educated at Baylor University, where he served as President of the campus chapter of Alpha Phi Alpha Fraternity.

 Career

-Fuller has described the pinnacle of his stand-up career as performing at the Apollo Theater in Harlem, New York; moving to Los Angeles in 2008, however, he found far less opportunity for his work as a comedian.
+Fuller described the pinnacle of his stand-up career as performing at the Apollo Theater in Harlem, New York.
+Moving to Los Angeles in 2008, however, he found fewer opportunities for his work as a comedian.
 Instead, he enjoys work in dramatic roles on the big screen, television and stage with projects like The Game, You Can't Fight Christmas, Another Man Will, True to the Game, Love by the 10th Date, Deuces and The LA Complex.

 Apart from The L.A.
 Complex, he has worked on Black&Sexy TV, Issa Rae's Roomieloverfriends, and Aaron McGruder's comedy series, Black Jesus, which attracted criticism for its depiction of Christ in a twentieth-century inner city environment.
 Fuller responded to this criticism by claiming that it outweighed "how much heart the show has,"' Most recently he has appeared in Here We Go Again on TVOne.